ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 Test-NetConnection <specific-website-or-service> -Port 443
 ```
 Expected evidence:
-- If multiple websites fail, the issue is likely local network, DNS, router, or ISP-related
+- If multiple websites fail, the issue is likely local network, DNS, router, modem, or ISP-related
 - If only one website fails, the issue may be related to the destination service, DNS record, firewall, or application-side problem

-- If local checks pass but all Internet access fails, check modem/router status or ISP service status
+### 6. Check modem/router or ISP status
+Purpose: To confirm whether the home network edge device or ISP service is causing the issue.
+Commands or checks:
+- Check modem/router power and status lights
+- Reboot modem/router if appropriate
+- Check ISP outage page or contact ISP support
+- Confirm the ISP account is active
+Expected evidence:
+- Modem/router is powered on
+- WAN/Internet status is active
+- ISP has no outage or account issue

 ## Possible Root Causes